rupert-adams/100_days_of_python/README.md

  Day 25 - Working with CSV data and the Pandas Library ✅

- Dat 26 - List Comprehension and the NATO alphabet :hourglass:
+ Day 26 - List Comprehension and the NATO alphabet ✅

+ Day 27 - Tkinter, *arg, *\*kwargs :hourglass: